Valenzuela, Metro Manila: Historical sites

-In English, Arkong Bato means "arch of stone," which was constructed and built by the Americans in 1910 to serve as a border between the provinces of Bulacan (where Valenzuela or Polo, as it was known before, belonged to) and Rizal. (where Malabon used to be part of) The arch is located along M.H. del Pilar Street, which was once the main gateway to North Luzon before the construction of MacArthur Highway and North Luzon Expressway.
-After Malabon seceded from Rizal and Valenzuela from Bulacan to become part of Metropolitan Manila in 1975, the arch now marked as the boundary between the two towns and their respective barangays, Barangay Santulan in Malabon and Barangay Arkong Bato in Valenzuela.
+Arkong Bato (arch of stone) was constructed and built by the American colonial government in 1910 to serve as a border between the provinces of Bulacan and Rizal.
+After both Malabon and Valenzuela were incorporated into Metropolitan Manila in 1975, the arch became the boundary between the two towns and their respective barangays: Barangay Santulan in Malabon and Barangay Arkong Bato in Valenzuela.

-The Harry C. Egbert Memorial is located in Sitio Tangke Street in Malinta that serves as monument and memorial to Brigadier general Harry Clay Egbert, commanding officer of the 22nd Infantry Regiment of the United States who was mortally wounded here in 1899 during the Philippine–American War.
-Additionally, Egbert also served the US Army during American Civil War and Spanish–American War.
+The Harry C. Egbert Memorial in Malinta serves as a memorial to Brigadier general Harry Clay Egbert, commanding officer of the 22nd Infantry Regiment of the United States, who was mortally wounded in 1899 during the Philippine–American War.